TechnologySR/Iptv/README.md

 # Iptv

-This repository contains an M3U(HLS) playlist exported from the previous README.md.

-What's changed
-- The playlist content was moved from README.md into a proper playlist file: `playlist.m3u`
-- This README explains the repo layout and how to use the playlist
-- A basic GitHub Actions workflow to validate the playlist file on push
-- A CONTRIBUTING.md and .gitignore were added for contributors

 Usage
 1. Open `playlist.m3u` with a compatible player (VLC, mpv, Kodi, etc.)
 2. Or use the raw file URL once pushed: https://raw.githubusercontent.com/TechnologySR/M3U_Playlist/refs/heads/main/README.md